tindyc/student_intervention_automation/README.md

 A production-style data pipeline built within a constrained environment, focused on data integrity, reliability, and automation.

-Designed to replace manual workflows with a safe, scalable system for real-time student intervention.
+Designed to replace manual workflows with a safe, scalable system for real-time student tracking and intervention.